 This side of eternity there will always be battles with sin and pride and selfishness and a growth in love for our fellow man and growth in our love for God.
 Thus "saints" are always confessing that they are "sinners" justified by God's unmerited grace alone through faith alone in the sinlessness life and atoning death of our Lord Jesus Christ alone as taught by the Bible alone.

 Bill M., without trying to offend you or be disrespectful in any way I must point out to that what you are articulating is pure Romanism as spelled out in the Counsel of Trent and is the very issue which the Reformers were disputing and refuting.
 Rome says that "saints" are not "sinners".
 Rome thus says that only "sinless" saints can go directly into heaven.
 That is why they invented purgatory so that those "saints" who do not reach "sinlessness" can purge away all remaining sin and then enter heaven.
-The Reformation taught that "all saints are still sinners" justified by faith alone in Christ not of our works of righteousness lest any man should boast.
+The Reformation taught that "all saints are still sinners" justified only by faith in Christ's blook and not of our works of righteousness lest any man should boast.
 The papists were horrified and accused the Reformers that they were encouraging willful sin in the believers.
 Actually the only way to overcome sin in ones life is to believe that one is saved by faith in the blood of Christ without our good works.
 This frees man from guilt and paralyzing fear and allows him to begin to love and serve God without fear of condemnation and hell when we fall short of perfection.
 Forgiveness is only a prayer away when offered in the name of Jesus.
 Those who consider themselves as "forgiven much will love much".
 Our love for God and our fellow man will always be in proportion to our appreciation of how much we have been forgiven and how much it has cost our Lord to purchase our forgiveness on the cross of Calvary.